 Proper Balloon Inflation

-Whether using air or helium, it's important to make sure balloons are properly inflated.
+Whether using air or helium balloon types, it's important to make sure balloons are properly inflated.
 Properly inflated balloons will be aesthetically pleasing with a lower risk of popping or deflating faster.
 Over-inflating or under inflating balloons will also alter the intended shape, color, and finish of the balloon.
 So how do you know when balloons are properly inflated?

 Round latex balloons are properly inflated when they achieve a soft pear or teardrop shape.
 When a balloon is overinflated the air goes into the neck of the balloon resulting in a lightbulb shape.
 This reduces the material around the neck of the balloon making it harder to tie the balloons.
 This can easily be fixed by gently pressing the balloon against any surface and letting air out slowly until the balloon is perfectly filled!